sa3dany/wave-gradient/README.md

   for the de-minified code
 - Ashima Arts and Stefan Gustavson for the [Simplex noise functions](https://github.com/stegu/webgl-noise)
 - Jamie Owen for the GLSL shader [color blending function](https://github.com/jamieowen/glsl-blend)
+- [huemint](https://huemint.com) for the demo color palette generation